shakes76/PatternAnalysis-2023/recognition/adni_vit_45285545/README.md

 # Vision Transformer for Alzheimer's Disease Classification

 This project applies the Vision Transformer architecture to the task of classifying MRI brain images as either Cognitive Normal (CN) or representative of Alzheimer's disease (AD).
 The ViT is trained and tested on patient-level splits of the dataset from the [Alzheimer's Disease Neuroimaging Initiative (ADNI)](http://adni.loni.usc.edu).
-A test accuracy of 75.02% is achieved.
+A patient-level test accuracy of 75.11% is achieved using transfer learning techniques.

 ## Model Architecture